Windows 95 Easter Egg Song (Clouds.mid)

 As an aside, I never did get credit for writing the music (despite the promise), but I’d like to thank Raymond Chen for his entry into his blog at:

-Update October 2011: If you’re interested in more of my retro compositions, check out the retro compositions page on my website.
+If you’re interested in more of my retro compositions, check out the retro compositions page on my website.
+You can also visit my SoundCloud page for other tunes.

 These are the original instructions to actually see the Easter Egg in Windows 95.
 Note this doesn’t work in Windows 98 or above, nor under some versions of the Active Desktop under Windows 95.